ConfusedVorlon/RCBRightClick/README.md

 The example project shows how various extensions are installed and handled, including the installation callback, and how to get the paths from the callback response.

+## Let me know

+If you use RCB - please let me know so I can keep a list of apps compatible with RCB.
+(Or simply add your app to [the wiki page](https://github.com/ConfusedVorlon/RCBRightClick/wiki/Apps-Using-Right-Click-Booster)).

   [1]: http://x-callback-url.com/
   [2]: https://itunes.apple.com/us/app/right-click-booster/id970432740?mt=12&ign-mpt=uo%3D4